gabinsane/multimodal-vae-comparison/docs/source/index.rst

 to find the minimal functioning scenario for each model.
 Moreover, its rigid structure enables automatic qualitative evaluation of the generated samples.
 For more info, see below.

+The toolkit is using the `PyTorch Lightning <https://www.pytorchlightning.ai/>`_ framework.

 .. note::
    This page is currently a work in progress